ashrafulalam005/Age-calculator-with-html-css-javascript/README.md

 # How to Use 🎮
 <br>

+## If you have cloned my repository and playing from live server :

 ***1. Open the `index.html` file in your web browser.***
 ***2. Enter your birthdate in the input field or select from the dropdown box.***
 ***3. Then press the "Get Age" button.***